You Never See It Coming: Hammersmith (twenty-five)

 They’d had the glimmerings of an understanding, the professor and Shaw, his dealings here on familiar ground going smoother than the course of one-sided love.
-But on no account would he address the man as Charley, accepting this maneuver.
+On no account would he address the man as Charley, accepting this maneuver.
 It was tempting, yes, to knock off a couple syllables, just to name the informer/suspect inside his own head.
 But in Shaw’s opinion (he knew plenty who refused to take these things seriously), once you went allowing casual practices to infect your method, you’d shorthand yourself into a fatal mistake, bound to.
-Getting friendly with malefactors?
+Get friendly with malefactors?
 Even a piker, a green recruit, must reckon better.

 Most of his notes had to be kept there, in his head, until he was back home in Baltimore…and then only the chief’s stenographer would take them down.

 He’d surprised his quarry, and his quarry had eluded him.
-They’d met but briefly, the first time; the professor coy.
+They’d met but briefly, the first time, the professor coy.

 The two words drew only a grin.
 Shaw had to drop a couple more.